 - If you say "Thank you” or “I’m done”

 How do I know if the microphone is reopened?

-You'll see the lights on the top of your Google Home device light up when the mic is open.
+You'll see the lights on the top of your Google Nest or Home device light up when the mic is open.

 You can choose to hear a sound after saying “Ok Google” to know when the mic is opened and closed.
 These sounds also work when Continued Conversation opens and closes the mic.